jolboo/bio/readme.md

 # Jolbo

-This is my About me page.
+Wsp yall, this is my abt me page